 Rather than risk driving during flooding, the best tip is to avoid travelling at all.
 If you’ve prepared an emergency kit for storm season, your best option is to sit the flood out at home.
 Of course, natural disasters aren’t predictable, so you may be forced to travel.

 If you know there’s flooding in an area, take an alternative route where flooding is less likely.
 If you are unfamiliar with the area, ask a local for advice or use a map.
 It’s better to take a longer, safer journey than risk driving through flood water.

-Tips to remember when crossing flood water
+Dangers of crossing flood water

 Is it illegal to drive through flood water?

 There is no law which specifically outlaws driving through flood water.
 However, this doesn’t mean drivers aren’t opening themselves up to legal consequences.
 If property is damaged or people injured while crossing flood water, the driver may be liable.

 Injured in a car accident during flooding?
 We’re here to help